-Your organization needs to be a member of Crossref in order to get a DOI prefix so you can create Crossref DOIs and register content.
+Your organisation needs to be a member of Crossref in order to get a DOI prefix so you can create Crossref DOIs and register content.
 All members agree to our membership terms to help ensure the persistence of our infrastructure.

 On this page, find out more about our membership operations: